angelinahung/TOC-Project-2017/README.md

 # TOC Project 2017

-A telegram bot based on a finite state machine
+A telegram bot based on a finite state machine.

 In this final project, I can communicate with my telegram chatbot.

 ## Setup